Facial Atopic Dermatitis: symptoms, causes and treatment

 Treatment

-Apply Lenitive Cream every evening.
-This cream contains zinc oxide and magnesium silicate, giving it astringent and anti-itching properties, and it is also able to absorb moisture.
-Ideal in the very common case of mild facial atopic dermatitis.
+Apply Crema Lenitiva every evening.
+It is a cream with zinc oxide and magnesium silicate with astringent and anti-itching action, and is also able to absorb moisture.
+Ideal in frequent cases of mild reddening of the skin on the face.

 Apply Dermictiol Cream in the evening and massage well.
 Dermictiol Cream contains ichthyol sulfonate, an anti-inflammatory and anti-itching agent of mineral origin.
 Do not apply to eyelids and eye area.

-Apply Extreme Emollient Ointment in the evening, massaging vigorously until fully-absorbed.
+Apply Unguento Emolliente Estremo in the evening, massaging vigorously until fully-absorbed.
 This product has a strong moisturising action.

 How long can atopic dermatitis last?

 Given the many concomitant factors and the main genetic predisposition, it is extremely hard to determine the duration of the inflammation, so it is very important to eliminate, as far as possible, those behaviours that can cause the inflammation to worsen.
-Once the dermatitis has healed, i.e. when redness, itching and dryness are no longer present, we recommend washing the face and body with Eudermic Cleansing Base a fast-rinsing, non-foaming cleanser, particularly suitable for atopic subjects.
-For hair-washing, we recommend Dermictiol Shampoo.
+Once the dermatitis has healed, i.e. when redness, itching and dryness are no longer present, Eudermic Cleansing Base, a fast-rinsing, non-foaming cleanser, is recommended for washing the face and body, and Dermictiol Shampoo for washing the hair.

 Important Tips